After-Hours Rental Emergencies: A PM Playbook

 Not having access plans

-If a vendor arrives and can’t get in, you’ve paid for a trip charge and gained nothing.
-Your system needs:
+If a vendor arrives and can’t get in, you have paid for a trip charge and gained nothing.
+Therefore, your system needs:

 • electronic lock codes